The Shortlist

 The MicroFreak’s Buchla-style capacitive touch plate keyboard initially took some getting used to, but now I can’t imagine my setup without its expressive, polyphonic aftertouch.
 It’s a dream to use, especially when controlling other gear like my Hydrasynth.
 And Arturia’s commitment to continually upgrading its firmware – adding new features, factory sounds, and more – is nothing short of impressive.

 While some may critique aspects like the plastic build or the small OLED display, for me, these are minor compared to the expansive creative potential and sound quality it offers.
 Whether it’s the comprehensive vocoder functionality or the versatile preset management, the MicroFreak is a big win for any synth enthusiast.
-It’s an instrument that keeps giving, continually inspiring with its unique sound and versatile capabilities, all while being incredibly budget-friendly.
-It’s not just a synth; it’s an invitation to explore and create music that stands out.

 Learn More About This Synth While Support Our Team Of Writers Through Our Affiliate Deal With Sweetwater Here